Foods and Drinks that can Trigger Incontinence

 Some foods and drinks can aggravate urge incontinence (overactive bladder).
 There’s no formal “urinary incontinence diet,” so finding out what worsens your symptoms is a process of trial and error.
 Since we’re all unique individuals, what sends one person running for the bathroom may be just fine for another.

-Let’s take a look at six common diet culprits that can irritate the bladder and worsen the symptoms of incontinence.
+Let’s take a look at six common diet culprits that can irritate bladder health and worsen the symptoms of incontinence.

 1. Too Much Water

 When you’re bothered by urinary incontinence, there’s a fine line between preventing dehydration and worsening your incontinence.
 Most sources recommend drinking eight 8 oz. cups of water daily.
-However, four to six 8 oz. cups may be an amount that prevents dehydration and unexpected trips to the bathroom.
+However, anything more than 8 oz. cups may be an amount that prevents dehydration and unexpected trips to the bathroom.
 Managing fluids helps the symptoms of both stress and urge incontinence.

 2. Alcoholic Beverages